taooceros/Locks/visualization/weekly-report/slide.typ

 === Problem

-- If there are threads that enters the lock sparsely, there may be chance that all current contending threads are banned, while the lock remains unused.
+- Some threads that enters the lock sparsely -> all active threads may be banned, while the lock remains unused.

+=== Illustration

+TODO

 == Naive Priority Queue